loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 # Installing Proxmox Backup Server

 This is where things got difficult.
+I knew this device didn't have graphics output, but didn't realize just how many days I'd spend trying to get this to work.

 I found [this](https://wiki.junicast.de/en/junicast/review/opnsense_dec740) really helpful page about the DEC740 by Jochen Demmer, along with this accompanying [YouTube video](https://www.youtube.com/watch?v=w33ijSZEEUc).
-In it, Jochen describes how he tried to install Proxmox, but was unable to get it to boot.
+In it, Jochen describes how he tried to install PVE, but was unable to get it to boot.
 I even emailed Jochen, but he had no further information than what was in the post and video.
-He actually ended up pulling the NVMe SSD out of the DEC740 and installing it in a different PC to write Proxmox to it.
+He actually ended up pulling the NVMe SSD out of the DEC740 and installing it in a different PC to write PVE to it.

 Armed with that information, I wrote the [PBS ISO](https://www.proxmox.com/en/downloads/proxmox-backup-server/iso) directly to a USB flash drive using `dd` and immediately ran into the same issue as Jochen (not sure what I expected to happen).
 The error is below, nothing else on the screen.
-I suspect this is something to do with the lack of a graphics output on this board and the fact that I'm using serial.
+I suspect that this has something to do with the lack of a graphics output on this board and the fact that I'm using serial.

 ```
 error: file `/boot/' not found.